koonerts/algo/docs/algo-templates.md

           IF Backtrack() equals true THEN
             RETURN true

-          // Backtrack if solution not found
+          // Backtrack IF solution not found
           Set board[row][col] = '.'

       RETURN false  // Trigger backtracking